Flag of Brazil: Construction

-The precise positions of the 27 stars on the globe make the Brazilian flag one of the most complicated national flags to construct.
+The precise positions of the 27 stars on the globe makes the Brazilian flag one of the most complicated national flags to construct.
 The official design is defined by Law No. 5,700, issued on 1 September 1971.
 The flag's length is twenty modules and the width, fourteen, translating into an aspect ratio of 10:7.
 The distance of the vertices of the yellow rhombus to the outer frame is a module and seven-tenths (1.7 m).
 The blue circle in the middle of the yellow rhombus has a radius of three and a half modules (3.5 m).
 The center of the arcs of the white band is two modules (2 m) to the left of the meeting point of the extended vertical diameter of the circle with the base of the outer frame.
 The radius of the lower arc of the white band is eight modules (8m) and the radius of the upper arc of the white band is eight and a half modules (8.5 m).
 The width of the white band is a half of a module (0.5 m).

 The caption "Ordem e Progresso" is written in green letters.
 The letter P lies on the vertical diameter of the circle.
 The letters of the word "Ordem" and the word "Progresso" are a third of a module (0.33 m) tall.
 The width of these letters is three-tenths of a module (0.30 m).
 The conjunction E has a height of three-tenths of a module (0.30 m) and a width of a quarter of a module (0.25 m).

 The stars are of five different sizes: first, second, third, fourth and fifth magnitudes.
 They are drawn within circles whose diameters are: three-tenths of a module (0.30 m) for the first magnitude, a quarter of a module (0.25 m) for the second magnitude; a fifth of a module (0.20 m) for the third magnitude, a seventh of a module (0.14 m) for the fourth magnitude, and a tenth of a module (0.10 m) for the fifth magnitude.